 - Appoint a surveyor who will have rights of access to the property and to the documents retained by those who manage the property.

 A residents association can begin functioning as soon as it has been set up, even if it only has two members.
-Membership may be extended to other individuals with a common interest (for example sub-tenants) but they will not have voting rights and cannot be party to the proceedings of the association because their rents are fixed rather than variable.
+Membership may be extended to other people with a common interest (such as sub-tenants) but they will not have voting rights and cannot be party to the proceedings of the association because their rents are fixed and not variable.

 Membership will not be open to landlords personally or, in the case of company landlords, their employees or directors.

-A management company (including its directors, employees, Members or shareholders) which has purchased the freehold on behalf of the tenants (lessees) cannot be a Member (s) of a Tenants Association, because on collective enfranchisement (buying the freehold) the company effectively becomes the landlord of the building.
+A management company (including its directors, employees, Members or shareholders) which has purchased the freehold on behalf of the tenants (lessees) through collective enfranchisement cannot be a Member (s) of a Tenants Association because the company effectively becomes the landlord of the building.

 GAINING OFFICIAL RECOGNITION